 20. Is coverage provided for non-monetary claims?

-21 cooperative under Kentucky Statute

-22cooperative under Kentucky Statute
+21. Is coverage provided to the school district for its liabilities arising out of its involvement in a cooperative under Kentucky Statute?

+22. Is any cooperative under Kentucky Statute in which the school district participates covered as an insured to the extent the district is liable to the entity as specified in the Intergovernmental Cooperation Agreement?

+23. Is defense coverage provided for Special Education claims alleging:

-3defense a.
+a.
 A violation of Federal Act 504?

+b.
+A violation of IDEA?

 c.
 Improper IEPs?

 24. Is coverage provided for plaintiff attorneys fees awarded in connection with the claims listed under items 23.a–c?